Ricardicus/Ricardicus/README.md

 **Hi** :wave:

-I do intermittent code posting and pull requesting here.

-In the :earth_africa: of :computer: I have yet taken interest in things like:
+In the world of computers I have yet taken interest in things like:
 * embedded development
 * communication protocols
 * ML, checkout my [LSTM](https://github.com/Ricardicus/recurrent-neural-net) implementation